No BS Czech: Nominative & Genitive Cases

 Pro tip:

-Czech language has seven cases, each impacting different aspects of grammar.
-They are:
+Czech language has seven cases, each impacting different aspects of grammar

 Pro tip: